Ha Ha, You Are the Stupid Kid

 Then I Went Again

 I got talked into trying for my Master’s.
 The program was set for a year.
 I powered through that year.
 My poor family had to stay outside while I worked so hard.
 I have to work thousand times harder than most people because I just don’t get it.
 It was a struggle.
-Yet, I persevered, with a 3.98 gpa.
+Yet, I persevered, with a 3.98 GPA.
 The more people told me I couldn’t, the more I wanted to prove them wrong.
 Was it hard?
-Hell yes it was hard!
+Hell yes, it was hard!
 Was it worth it?
 I wanna say yes because I know that I did it.
-Then again, I have a huge student loan that I don’t have a job to pay towards.
+Then again, I have a huge student loan that I don’t have a job to pay for.

 Your job is supposed to pay your loan.
 I had a job and then had to quit because my boss was a bit unethical and my son got sick.
 All this to say that in that one joking moment, all these memories came flooding back.
 So did the insecurities and the stigma of being stupid.
 I feel stupid and ill-equipped 99% of the time.

 I know these are lies I am feeding into, from the devil.
 My spirit says that.
 Yet, when someone says TURN LEFT and I have to stop and look at my hands, that’s a problem.
 I also understand that Dyslexia and Dyscalculia were not a thing that was diagnosed back in the 70s and 80s.
 I was actually diagnosed by Murray State when I took my 5th child in to be tested.
-We had scheduled for my son to get to tested and in answering those questions, she felt confident in diagnosing me.
+We had scheduled for my son to get tested and in answering those questions, she felt confident in diagnosing me.
 I have Dyscalculia.

 Now, I know.
 I’m not stupid.
 I can learn.
 Honestly, I just learn differently.
 One day, this won’t trigger me so badly because now I’m aware.
-Now, Light is being shown on that darkness.
+Now, Light is being shown in that darkness.
 I’m going to be able to talk about this without all the emotion attached and I’m going to file it away.
 I can do this after I fully process the information.

 If you see a kid who seems a bit slower or can’t figure something out, speak words of life and affirmation into them.
 Giving them the ability to figure it out with edifying words surrounding their brilliance will make a lasting memory on that child.